al6x/nim/mono/readme.md

 Write Plain Nim code and use plain Nim C-runtime, Mono turns it into fluid interactive UI.

 How it works: the UI is created and operates within the Nim C-process, the Mono binds it to Web UI.
 Similarly to remote desktop, with high efficiency, as only UI changes are transmitted.
+It could be used for Desktop App or Web Sites with user auth etc.

 Checkout [Video Demo](https://www.youtube.com/watch?v=vjj0mZOh5h4) and [Hello](mono/examples/hello.nim) and [Todo](mono/examples/todo.nim) examples.